parrisma/gmcp/docs/N8N_TROUBLESHOOTING.md

 ### Root Cause

-The gplot MCP server requires specific HTTP headers that N8N's MCP Client may not be sending by default:
+The gofr-plot MCP server requires specific HTTP headers that N8N's MCP Client may not be sending by default:

 ```
 Accept: application/json, text/event-stream